Genomon-Project/paplot-doc/style.rst

 .. code-block:: bash

-  cd {paplotをインストールしたディレクトリ}
+  cd {path to the paplot installed directory}
-  pa_plot qc "example/qc/*.csv" ./tmp style_test --config_file example/example.cfg
+  paplot qc "example/qc/*.csv" ./tmp style_test --config_file example/example.cfg

-1-4. 出力されたファイルを変更する
+1-4.
+Change the output file
 --------------------------------------

-上で作成したファイルは次のディレクトリにコピーされています。
+The file created above is copied to the following directory.

-すでにpaplotで出力したHTMLファイルを変更する場合、スタイルファイル (mystyle.js) を編集し、再読み込み(ブラウザで ``F5`` )すれば反映されます。
+If you change the HTML file already output by paplot, it will be reflected if you edit the style file (mystyle.js) and reload it (``F5`` on the browser).

 .. code-block:: bash